Ayurvedic herbs for cancer have been used to treat excessive growths and tumors in the body.

 A specific formulation of these Rasayanas referred to below as ‘AA’ has been well researched in regards to its effect on different types of tumors.

 • Breast tumors and carcinomas have been linked to free radical damage.
-In lab animals who were given AA there were 60% fewer breast carcinomas and 88% fewer tumors compared to controls (Sharma et al 1990)
+In lab animals who were given AA, there were 60% fewer breast carcinomas and 88% fewer tumors compared to controls (Sharma et al 1990)

 • The most malignant type of skin cancer, melanoma, was shown to have inhibited growth when AA was put in contact with human melanoma cells (Prasad, Parry, and Chan 1993)1

-• The liver is our main organ of detoxification and when lab animals were given a therapeutic dose of AA there was a 27% reduction in liver cancer and 35% fewer tumor nodules (Penza et al 2007)
+• The liver is our main organ of detoxification and when lab animals were given a therapeutic dose of AA there were a 27% reduction in liver cancer and 35% fewer tumor nodules (Penza et al 2007)